 The Citi® Diamond Preferred® Card offers 0 percent intro APR for 18 months on purchases and balance transfers (13.74 percent to 23.74 percent variable APR thereafter).
 While this card doesn’t offer any cash back rewards on purchases, the lengthy intro APR period gives you plenty of time to save money on interest charges, pay off transferred balances, fund a large expense and more.

 Pros and cons of a 0 percent intro APR

-- Provides opportunities to catch up on debt with balance transfers
+- Catch up on debt with balance transfers

-- Gives the ability to buy things now and pay later without additional costs
+- Buy things now and pay later without additional costs

 - May foster bad spending habits when used incorrectly

 - Rates after the introductory period could be higher than standard credit card interest rates